Vinay1a1/G54_custom_rom/README.md

    - Replace `<rom.zip>` with the filename or filepath of the ROM.

 4. **Flash ROM**:
    - The process will proceed to 47% and then ask if you want to reboot to flash additional packages.
-Select "Yes" or "No" as needed.
+Select "Yes" or "No".
+It doesn't matter what you choose.

 ![Flash](https://github.com/Vinay1a1/G54_custom_rom/blob/main/Flash.png?raw=true)